brandur/org/drafts/logfmt.md

 ## Building Context

 logfmt also lends itself well to building context around operations.
-Inside a request for example, as important information becomes available, it can be added to a request-specific app context and added to every log line published by the request.
+Inside a request for example, as important information becomes available, it can be added to a request-specific context and included with every log line published by the app.
 This may not seem immediately useful, but it can be very helpful while debugging in production later, as only a single log line need be found to get a good idea of what's going on.

-Take this simple Sinatra for example:
+For instance, consider this simple Sinatra app:

 ``` ruby
 def authenticate!